-Summer is beginning to swelter!
-Due to the ongoing pandemic, you may find yourself riding outside more these days – both on the road and in outdoor socially-distanced classes.
+June, 2022: Summer is here so you may find yourself riding outside more these days – both on the road and in outdoor classes.
 So, we want to talk sun with you…

 If taken in moderation, the sun is healthy.
 Best to think of your time in the sun as periodization.
 Small doses are best.
 Use discretion when tanning and keep the following facts and tips in mind.